What You Need to Know

 Issuance of Statements

-Quarterly statements of account will be produced as of 31 March, 30 June, 30 September and 31 December.
-The 31 December statement will outline the payment details for the following year.
+Quarterly statements of account will be produced as of March 31, June 30, September 30 and December 31.
+The December 31 statement will outline the payment details for the following year.

-Find out about address and legal name changes, and other services for The Canada RIF owners.
+Find out about address and legal name changes, and other services for The Canada RIF holders.